V-Sekai/manuals/decisions/20230502-add-iree-to-godot-engine-for-image-superresolution.md

 ### Positive Consequences

-- Improved image superresolution quality in V-Sekai.
+- Allow image superresolution in V-Sekai.
 - Enhanced performance due to IREE's efficient MLIR-based compiler and runtime.
 - Scalable solution that adapts to various hardware and software constraints.
 Not only NVIDIA, but ARM, Intel, AMD and Apple gpus.
 - Allow using other machine learning models from PyTorch and Tensorflow